-POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR STUDENTS WITH Anxiety
+POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR children and adolescents WITH Anxiety

-Practical strategies to help your student with anxiety achieve better communication, social, emotional, behavioural and learning outcomes.
+Practical strategies to help your child with anxiety achieve better communication, social, emotional, behavioural and learning outcomes.

 All of us experience some degree of anxiety (i.e. fear and worry) from time to time.
 When faced with a stressful situation (e.g. first day of school, giving a job interview or preparing for an exam) it is expected, normal and useful that we experience a little bit of anxiety.
 Anxiety increases our alertness, energy and focus which improves our performance.
 Anxiety experienced within the normal range is short lived and we return to a calm state when the stressful situation is over.